viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 This Verilog module controls when the data from the slave AXI-Stream interface (connected to the XADC Wizard) starts to be sent to the master AXI-Stream interface (connected to the AXI DMA).
 This happens when the input signal `start` is asserted.
 The module also controls how many data transfers are made (the input signal `count` defines this) and asserts the TLAST signal of the m_axis interface on the last transfer.

 We will control the input signals `start` and `count` from the PS (will connect them to the GPIO).
 First, we set the `count`, then call `XAxiDma_SimpleTransfer()`, and lastly, assert the `start` signal so the data starts to flow into the AXI DMA and thus into the RAM.
-This will ensure our complete control of how many data samples are transferred from the XADC into the RAM.
+This will ensure our complete control of how many data samples are transferred from the XADC into the RAM and when.

 ## Hardware design in Vivado